|

 c You __________ go on a diet: you’re putting on weight.

-d We __________ set up some scarecrows to prevent birds from
+d We __________ set up some scarecrows to prevent birds from eating our crops.

 e We __________ buy her a rag doll for her birthday.
-It’ll make
+It'll make her happy.

 28 Revision exercise.

-a She __________ have been adamant in her refusal, but she is
+a She __________ have been adamant in her refusal, but she is always willing to help.

-b ‘__________ you clear the dishes away, darling?’
+b "__________ you clear the dishes away, darling?"

-c They __________ have paid him off, otherwise he would have
+c They __________ have paid him off, otherwise he would have squealed on them to the police.

-d Someone __________ have slept in this bed recently, as it
+d Someone __________ have slept in this bed recently, as it is unmade.
+We made it the last time we came here.

 e The government (not) __________ undercut spending power.
+(I am totally against it.)

-f ‘__________ you tell me if there is a cashpoint near here?’
+f "__________ you tell me if there is a cashpoint near here?"

-‘I’m afraid there isn’t one near here.’
+"I'm afraid there isn't one near here."

 g The stable is in ruins.
 We __________ repair it straight away.